-Corey has repeatedly been selected as a Kentucky Super Lawyer, a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
-Each year, the research team at Super Lawyers selects no more than 5 percent of lawyers in the state for the Super Lawyers list.
-He has been a guest speaker on a variety of topics regarding personal injury.
-He has written for The Advocate, the magazine for the Kentucky Justice Association which is an organization that fights for the constitutional jury trial rights of all Kentuckians.
+Corey was repeatedly selected as a Kentucky Super Lawyer, a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
+Each year, the research team at Super Lawyers selects no more than 5% of lawyers in the state for the Super Lawyers list.
+He was a guest speaker on a variety of topics regarding personal injury.
+He also wrote for The Advocate, the magazine for the Kentucky Justice Association which is an organization that fights for the constitutional jury trial rights of all Kentuckians.

 The Kentucky Trial Court Review, December 21, 2015.